-delivered in installments.
+According to the indictment, after Jones v.
+Scruggs moved to court, Mr. Scruggs attempted to buy off presiding circuit court Judge Henry Lackey.
+Judge Lackey reported the delivered in installments.
 After discussing the matter with Messrs.
 Patterson and Backstrom, Mr. Balducci allegedly delivered \$20,000 in cash to the Judge's chambers.
 Mr. Balducci told Mr. Patterson, "All is done, all is handled and all is well."
 The government claims he later made two more \$10,000 payments, with plans for a third after talking to Mr. Scruggs.

-If convicted, the Scruggs Five could each face up to 75 years in prison.
-Keep in mind that these aren't street toughs but officers of the court, men who are supposed to uphold the law and who daily claim to be agents of justice against fraudulent business.
+The indictment says that in September Judge Lackey, working undercover, agreed to a \$40,000 bribe from Mr. Balducci, to be aren't street toughs but officers of the court, men who are supposed to uphold the law and who daily claim to be agents of justice against fraudulent business.
 If guilty, they are the pin-striped version of crooked cops - traitors to the public.